 's The Dark Tower

-series sees the heroes defending a town against raiders who attack every so often, in a plot which was acknowledged in the series itself
+series sees the heroes defending a town from raiders who attack every so often, a Whole Plot Reference

 and The Magnificent Seven

 .
-However, the characters were original, and the setting and raiders were largely the product of King's own imagination (albeit containing numerous shout outs
+But the characters were original, the setting and the raiders were largely the product of King's own imagination (with numerous shout outs

 's A Fistful of Dollars

-, but set in Spain pretending to be Texas.
-When Kurosawa saw the film, he wrote to Leone "It is a very fine film, but it is my film."
-He sued and won, because Leone didn't have permission, didn't give credit, and didn't pay.
+but set in Texas.
+When Kurosawa saw the film, he wrote to Leone, "It is a very fine film, but it is my film."

 Finally, a parody